Aman Dosanj

 Amanprit "Aman" Kaur Dosanj is an English former footballer who played as a goalkeeper.
 She is the first British South Asian footballer to represent England at any level.

 Dosanj went on to be employed by the Football Association as an ambassador.
 She also worked with the 'Football For All' and 'Kick It Out' campaigns.

 Club career

 At the age of six, Dosanj was the only female player in her school football team.
 She joined Red Star Southampton which later came to be known as Southampton Saints at the age of ten and was coached by former England goalkeeper Sue Buckett.
 At 16 Dosanj signed for Arsenal Ladies, the team she supported as a child.
 She juggled training and playing with studying for her A-levels.

 In 2002, 18-year-old Dosanj won a scholarship to Lee University in Cleveland, Tennessee.
-Dosanj's goalkeeping career was later hampered by a serious knee injury.
+Dosanj's goalkeeping career was brought to an end by a serious knee injury.